EsraaMoataz/assignment-3/README.md

 - load all OpenGL function pointers using function {gladLoadGLLoader}.

--Build and compile my shader program .
+- Build and compile my shader program .

--Using function {glCreateShader} to create shader.
+- Using function {glCreateShader} to create shader.

 - create vertex shader "glCreateShader(GL_VERTEX_SHADER);".

+- Check for shader compile errors by using function "glGetShaderiv(vertexShader, GL_COMPILE_STATUS, &success);"

+- If compile error of vertex shader doesn't success then call the function "glGetShaderInfoLog" and output message "error".

--
+- create fragment shader "glCreateShader(GL_FRAGMENT_SHADER);".

+- Again,Check for shader compile errors by using function "glGetShaderiv(fragmentShader, GL_COMPILE_STATUS, &success);".

+- Again,If compile error of fragment shader doesn't success then call the function "glGetShaderInfoLog" and output message "error".